-Noninterest expense for 2018 increased \$4.8 million, or 31%, to \$20.4 million compared with \$15.6 million in 2017 primarily due to increases in information technology, salaries and employee benefits, and other expenses.
-Information technology expense increased \$2.2 million primarily due to expenses related to our IT conversion from AqVantis to FPI and salaries and benefits expense is higher due to an increased number of staff and the utilization of temporary staff during our technology conversion.
-The increase in other expenses is due to the writedown of our \$544 thousand investment in AqVantis as well as outside service provider fees.
+Noninterest expense for 2019 decreased \$1.7 million, or 8.5%, to \$18.7 million compared with \$20.4 million in 2018 primarily due to decreases in information technology and other expenses.
+Information technology expense decreased \$1.4 million primarily due to expenses related to our IT conversion from AgVantis to FPI in the prior year.
+The decrease in other expenses is due to the write-down of our \$544 thousand investment in AgVantis as well as outside service provider fees paid in the prior year.
 In 2018, the Association contracted with third party vendors to provide project management services and assistance in report development related to the technology conversion.